DIYbiosphere/sphere/CONTRIBUTING.md

 ---

 # Contributing Guide
 We :heartpulse: contributions!
-We really appreciate your interest in our project :clap: :clap:
+We really appreciate your interest in our project.

 The following is a set of guidelines for contributing.
 Look out for [helpful hints].

-By participating in this project you agree to abide by our [CoC] (Code of Conduct), and consent to the [CLA] (Contributor License Agreement).
-Please read them!
+{% _include/warning.html title="By participating you are agreeing to..." text="Abide by our <a href="#"> Code of Conduct</a> and consent to our Copyright terms. %}

-{% include _notices/tldr.html title="I agree to be respectful to others and to freely share my contributions" text="CoC: Don't be gross or rude to others; offenders will be &quot;prosecuted&quot;.
-Report offenses to project managers* <br> CLA: I concede the rights of my Contributions under a free license and those pertaining to the database to the public domain" %}

-Check out the [Getting Started] page if you want to know more about how you can contribute to the project.
-If you don't know where to start check our [ELI5 Guide]; our guide for the utterly confused!
+Check out the [Getting Started].
+If you don't know where to start check our [ELI5 Guide]; our guide for the utterly GitHub confused!

 ---